A Scottish and Yorkshire Country Christmas Holiday House Party

 Day 14 - December 27th - This morning we will join Highland Safaris as we head into the hills to experience this sub Arctic Wilderness and search for elusive White Hare, Ptarmigan and Red Deer on their Alpine Safari!
 Our safari includes Hot Chocolate, Coffee and Tea, a Dram of Dewars Whisky with Shortbread in their Mountain Bothy.
 When we return from our safari we will have Lunch in the Café and look through the shop before we experience a Red Deer and Barn Owl Encounter where we come face to face with Britain’s largest native land mammal – the Majestic Red Deer and meet and encounter their tame Barn Owl in a hands on demonstration as well as discovering the natural wonders of Highland Perthshire on a fun and inspiring short walk.
 We then make our way just a short ways up the road to Grandtully and Iain Burnett, the Highland Chocolatier.
 No visit to the area is complete without a stop at the Highland Chocolatier!
 The end of the day finds us back home in the beautiful Perthshire Highlands.
 We will stop in Aberfeldy for you to find some dinner before returning home.
 Overnight near Aberfeldy.
 (B,L)

-Day 15 - December 28th - After breakfast we make our way to Edinburgh with a stop in Perth along the way.
+Day 15 - December 28th - After breakfast we make our way to Edinburgh.
 Once near Edinburgh we will take the city tram into the heart of Edinburgh where we join The Red Bus Bistro for an Indulgent Festive Afternoon of taking in the Breathtaking Sights of Scotland’s Capital combined with two Quintessentially British Classics with an Afternoon Tea Aboard a Vintage Routemaster Bus!
 Step aboard the enchanting Red Bus Bistro for an afternoon tea like no other.
 After our lovely afternoon tea we take a very short stroll to the East Princes Street Gardens and Edinburgh Christmas Market.
 Set in the heart of Edinburgh, the popular Christmas Market is held in its picturesque setting below the Mound.
 The Christmas Market stretches from the Mound, along East Princes Street Gardens Terrace and around the Scott Monument.
 The traditional and romantic market offers a unique shopping experience for every visitor with its fair of crafters, artists, gift shops and gastronomic surprises.
 You can also take in George Street where you find a another Christmas Market, Santa's Grotto, and the Spectacular Ice Adventure.
 After a full day of taking in Edinburgh's festive delights We then make our way to our accommodation before dinner.
 Farewell Dinner and Overnight near Edinburgh.
 (B,L,D)

 Day 16 - December 29th - This morning we make our way to the Edinburgh International Airport for the journey home.